jin/scheme.ml/README.md

 # start the interpreter
 ./scheme

-# or feed Scheme code into STDIN
+# or load a source file
-./scheme < examples/arithmetic.scm
+./scheme examples/arithmetic.scm
 ```

 ### What's next